 A question that comes up time and time again with my couples is whether or not they should do a first look on the day of their wedding.
+A first look is amazing part of your wedding day!
 A first look is a chance for a couple to see each other before the wedding ceremony.
 There’s lots of reasons to absolutely consider doing a first look, but I also understand it’s a break from tradition.
-I always my couples to feel comfortable and confident with whatever they choose for their wedding day!
+I always want my couples to feel comfortable and confident with whatever they choose for their wedding day!
 So today, I’m sharing a few reasons you should consider a first look on your wedding day.
-But, remember, the choice is always up to you!
+But, remember, the choice is ALWAYS up to you!

 Probably the biggest reason to consider a first look is because you, the newlyweds, get more time together!
 Wedding days are notoriously hectic.
 I know so many brides who have told me they don’t remember half of the day because they were so busy seeing everyone and celebrating.
 A first look would allow you to have extra time with your spouse before the party begins.
 You’ll be able to take in the day slowly, together, and share some quiet time before everyone wants to say hello.
 What’s better than that?!

 Okay, okay.
 This might be MY favorite reason for a first look.
 Because you’re going to see each other earlier in the day, we have more time for portraits!
 We can capture photos before and after the ceremony (if you want) and at multiple locations.
 Since we’re less strapped for time after the ceremony, we can go to that second location you were thinking about or find a hidden spot at your venue.
 Additionally, we can take care of your family portraits and bridal party portraits all before the ceremony, too.
 Which means the standard “after ceremony shuffle” that happens will be gone.
 No more stressing about getting all of the family photos done before the cocktail hour starts.